apsteinmetz/images-to-pal/README.md

 For me, the good thing about open source is that I can stand on the shoulders of giants in the community.
 R also makes very muscular analysis trivally simple.
-On the other hand it makes "script kiddies" like me potentially dangerous.
+On the other hand, it makes "script kiddies" like me potentially dangerous.
 I can only describe k-means in the most general terms but can run it in a snap.